 First, the train passed over the Yolo Causeway, gliding over all the wide water on its way to Davis.
 Next, I enjoyed the view of open fields and waterways passing through the Suisun-Fairfield area.
 Afterwards, the train ran below Interstates 680 and 780, as it crossed the Carquinez Strait on the way to Martinez.

 From there, the train ran along the San Pablo Bay, as I gazed out over the water towards the San Francisco Bay Bridge on the way to Richmond.
-Finally, the train moved through an urban landscape of warehouses, fences, clusters of homeless tents, and lots of creative graffiti.
+Finally, the train moved through an urban landscape of warehouses, fences, clusters of homeless tents, and lots of creative (or not) graffiti.

 A Song for Riding the Rails

 An old familiar song played on my mental jukebox, as I was riding the rails.
 It was the perfect musical companion for my trip.
 The song was City of New Orleans, written by Steve Goodman.
 In 1972, Arlo Guthrie learned it from Steve in the back of the Quiet Night in Chicago.
 Of course, over the years, it’s become one of Arlo’s best known tunes after Alice’s Restaurant.

 Here’s Steve Goodman, himself, singing it.
 I got a good chuckle out of Steve’s quip about having a dream that he had to lip synch the song on American Bandstand.
 Enjoy this version by the original songwriter.